Poems About Life: Homepage The website title, Poems About Life, on a blue, green and black background

 Besides, your fear of life has made you half undead.

-I’m just your excuse to be stuck,” the voice said.
+I’m just your excuse to be stuck,” the voice also said.

-When I heard those words, my goal became clear
+When I heard those words, my path became clear

 So we agreed to an exchange as part of a deal